Reducing Marketplace Interference Bias Via Shadow Prices: The Shadow Price Estimator

 \begin{proposition}[Fundamental theorem of calculus.]
 Let $\Psi'(\eta)=\bm{a}^\eta\cdot\bm{\beta}$ designate the derivative of the partial-treatment value function $\Psi(\eta)$, defined on all but finitely many points of $[0,1]$.
 Then we can write the global treatment effect $\Delta$ as

 \end{proposition}

 Using this framework, we can directly compare the bias of the RCT and SP estimators, by comparing the true partial-treatment value function $\Psi(\cdot)$ and the respective linear approximations $\hat{\Psi}_{\text{RCT}}$ and $\hat{\Psi}_{\text{SP}}$ implicitly constructed by the RCT and SP estimators.
-In particular, we can now prove the main result of this paper: as long as the treatment effect on demand is sign-consistent across types, it always possible to design an experiment such that the SP estimator is less biased than the RCT estimator.
+In particular, we can now prove {a core} result of this paper: under our assumptions, it is always possible to design an experiment such that the SP estimator is less biased than the RCT estimator.